Losant/losant-docs/docs/devices/overview.md

 *   **Peripheral**
 A peripheral device does not connect directly to Losant - instead they report their state to a gateway device, and that gateway pushes that state to Losant.
-When choosing peripheral as the device type, you must choose the particular gateway device that this device will be reporting through, so that Losant knows what gateway has permission to report as this peripheral device.
+When choosing peripheral as the device type, there are two options.
+You can either choose to let the device report state through any gateway in the application (which is useful for devices that move through the range of multiple gateways), or you can choose to only allow reporting through a specific gateway (useful for static or directly connected devices).

 ### Device Attributes